Mid-D-Man/mid-engine/docs/benching-standards.md

    `bevy_ecs` structural-churn case, extended to 7.5s on its own) that would otherwise sit buried in a wall of raw text.
 6. `if: always()` **summary step** — either the Python parser or the bash-grep pattern above, not the raw dump alone.
+If it embeds any slice of the raw log (even inside a `<details>` fold), strip everything before cargo's own `` Finished `bench` profile `` marker first and cap the result (e.g. `head -c 900000`) — see "The step-summary size limit" above for why a raw `cat` of build output plus bench output is a real, GitHub-hard-capped failure mode, not a formatting nicety.
-7. `if: always()` **upload the raw log as an artifact**, 30-day retention.
-The step summary is for skimming; the raw file is for when someone actually needs the full confidence intervals.
+7. `if: always()` **upload the raw log as an artifact**, 30-day retention, *untouched* — no stripping or capping here, that's only for the step-summary embed.
+The step summary is for skimming; the raw file is for when someone actually needs the full confidence intervals (or the build warnings the summary deliberately left out).

 ## Writing a `scripts/bench_vs_*.py`